-- · Student Researcher, Undergraduate student - · University of Wisconsin Madison - · Attitudes, Beliefs, Behaviors, and Barriers to Hearing Care Among the Hispanic Adult Population: A Qualitative Study among the Hispanic adult population will identify gaps in care.
+- · Undergraduate student - · University of Wisconsin Madison

+Attitudes, Beliefs, Behaviors, and Barriers to Hearing Care Among the Hispanic Adult Population: A Qualitative Study

-ABSTRACT: Background: Hearing loss is a prevalent chronic illness in the United States; yet limited research has been done on the Hispanic adult population.
-Understanding the experiences of hearing care and services
+Background: Hearing loss is a prevalent chronic illness in the United States; yet limited research has been done on the Hispanic adult population.
+Understanding the experiences of hearing care and services among the Hispanic adult population will identify gaps in care.